Exhibits

 Presented by Chippewas of the Thames First Nation & London & Middlesex Heritage Museum (Fanshawe Pioneer Village)

-Come in to explore the history of wampum and the treaties of London and Middlesex County.
+Explore the history of wampum and the treaties of London and Middlesex County.
 Discover how wampum was used to record agreements and relationships, engage with hands-on activities, and learn from artwork and research by students from Antler River Elementary School.

 Past Prescriptions